openebs/zfs-localpv/upgrade/README.md

 From zfs-driver:v0.6 version ZFS-LocalPV related CRs are now grouped together in its own group called `zfs.openebs.io`.
 Here steps are mentioned for how to upgrade for refactoring the CRDs.
+Please do not provision/deprovision any volume during the upgrade.

 steps to upgrade:-